Dragom626/SimpleShelves/README.md

+#Page notes:
+I am not the auther of this mod, I simply updated it for personal use and will take it down at the request of the author of the mod.
+Link to mod author page: https://github.com/Pinaz993/SimpleShelves

 # SimpleShelves
 Fabric mod for 1.17 and up.
 Adds shelves to display items and books.
 Heavily inspired by BiblioCraft, but coded entirely independently of said mod.